-OK, panorama stitching has been around for quite some time and there are excellent pieces of software out there.
+OK, panorama stitching has been around for quite some time, and there are several excellent software out there to do this.
 Do we need another one?
-The answer may be: “Yes, if you want to stitch from video.”
+The answer may be: “Yes if you want to stitch from a video.”
 I stumbled upon this software from Microsoft; it is called Image Composite Editor, or ICE.
 I think they started with the acronym and then made up the full name since it is an awkward name.
 But, as awkward as the name may be, the software itself is quite capable.
 Let me start with a simple example.

 When we returned home, I again dragged and dropped the video file on ICE and let it stitch.
 Using its internal judgment it picked some positions of Jim on the flight path.
 Here is the first attempt at creating this type stitched panorama.

 And then tried the skateboarder video with the following result:

 We were puzzled why ICE picked those particular positions.
 “But, wait, there’s more!” (as my good friend Barry used to say in his famous Ginsu commercials.)
 ICE also allows the user to pick particular positions of the moving object for inclusion in the stitch, but the control took me a little time to figure out.
 It is actually on the initial video import screen where I was able to move the timeline slider and then draw a selection rectangle on the subject I wanted to include.
 This part requires some thinking and planning since overlapping selections may result in ghost images, especially if you want to include the subject on the return path as well.
 After a few tries I was able to get the following results:

 Both of the last two images come from the same video file with different positions being selected in each.

 Where to get this free software?
 Point your browser to the Image Composite Editor site and download either the 32-bit or the 64-bit version depending on your computer hardware.
 Installation is simple and the software interface is quite simple.
 Here is some additional information, some good, some not so good.

 - It can detect the camera movement method and use the appropriate alignment and distortion to merge images (or video)